You could win a trip to your nation’s capital!

-By sponsoring the Youth Tour, South Central Arkansas Electric Cooperative is providing opportunities to help our youth grow and learn.
-By doing this, we are working to fulfill one of the "Seven Cooperative Principles" that guide our member-owned business -- commitment to community.
+By sponsoring the Youth Tour, South Central Arkansas Electric Cooperative provides opportunities to help our youth grow and learn.
+We are working to fulfill one of the “Seven Cooperative Principles” that guide our member-owned business — commitment to community.
 Just as we have helped build the state by providing affordable and reliable energy for more than seven decades, we are working to help build leaders for tomorrow.
-And we believe that is a very good commitment and investment to make.
+We believe that is a very good commitment and investment to make.

-To be eligible to attend, South Central Electric Cooperative offers an essay contest for high school juniors, whose parents or guardians are cooperative members.
-Essays must be 250-500 words and based on "rural electrification".
-Deadline to submit essays is April 1st each year.
+To be eligible to attend, please submit this Youth Tour application.
+The deadline to submit essays is April 4th of each year.
 They should be mailed or dropped off at the headquarters office located at 4818 Highway 8 W in Arkadelphia.

 For more information, contact Shelley Tucker at (870)-260-0165 or by email.
 More details can also be found on the National Youth Tour website.